zuzu-a/Infinifortress/README.md

-# Infinifortress 2
+# Infinifortress

-A modern take on the classic voxel-based building and combat game.
+A modern port of the classic Infinifortress mod for Infiniminer.

 ## Description

-Infinifortress 2 is a multiplayer voxel-based game that combines building mechanics with team-based combat.
-Players can construct fortresses, mine resources, and engage in tactical warfare.
+Infinifortress is a mod based on Infiniminer that extends the gameplay loop beyond the classic Infiniminer with the addition of research, artifacts, and more abilities to the four classes.

 ## Getting Started

+WIP

 ### Prerequisites

 - Visual Studio 2019 or later
 - .NET Framework 4.7.2 or later
-- XNA Framework (if required)
+- MonoGame

 ### Building